Telemetry

 Attributes

-• host.name: Name of the host executing the xronos program.
+• host.name: Name of the host executing the Xronos program.

-• process.pid: The process ID of the running xronos program.
+• process.pid: The process ID of the running Xronos program.

 • xronos.fqn: Fully qualified name of the element that produces telemetry data.